google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 - `callback`: A function called when the menu option is clicked.
 - `scopeType`: An enum indicating when this option should be shown.
 - `displayText`: The text to show in the menu.
-Either a string or a function that returns a string.
+Either a string, or HTML, or a function that returns either of the former.
 - `preconditionFn`: Function that returns one of `'enabled'`, `'disabled'`, or `'hidden'` to determine whether and how the menu option should be rendered.
 - `weight`: A number that determines the sort order of the option.
 Options with higher weights appear later in the context menu.
 - `id`: A unique string id for the option.